There are currently an estimated 20,000 people living with a dementia in Northern Ireland.

 • Supporting people with dementia and their caregivers

 The Dementia Learning and Development Framework has been developed to enable health and social care staff deliver the best quality of care to people living with dementia, their families and carers.

-The training equipped them with the knowledge, skills and understanding of caring for a person living with a dementia and help them build confidence and resilience in undertaking their caring role.
+The training equipped them with the knowledge, skills and understanding of caring for a person living with a dementia and helped build their confidence and resilience in undertaking their caring role.

 Northern Ireland’s first Dementia Champions graduated in February 2017.
 During 2017 a further two cohorts completed the Dementia Champions training programme with graduations in May and June.
-Key areas covered by the programme include receiving a dementia diagnosis, research and evidence based practice in dementia care, communication and promoting enabling environments.
+Key areas covered by the programme included receiving a dementia diagnosis, research and evidence based practice in dementia care, communication and promoting enabling environments.

-Open to health and social care staff from all disciplines and work settings, it is unique in that students are required to undertake a change project within their area of work that will lead to improved practice, care, support and treatment for people with a dementia and their carers.
+Open to health and social care staff from all disciplines and work settings, students were required to undertake a change project within their area of work that led to improved practice, care, support and treatment for people with a dementia and their carers.